HOPE-UIB-BIO/R-Ratepol-package/README.md

 #> ℹ RRatepol started 2025-08-06 08:19:14.328945
 #> #----------------------------------------------------------#
 #> ℹ 'age_uncertainty' will be used for in the RoC estimation
-#> ℹ RoC will be estimated using 'binning with the mowing window' of 500 yr time bin over 5 number of window shifts
+#> ℹ RoC will be estimated using 'binning with the moving window' of 500 yr time bin over 5 number of window shifts
-#> ℹ Sample will randomly selected for each bin
+#> ℹ Samples will be randomly selected for each bin
-#> ℹ 'time_standardisation' = 500 : RoC values will be reported as disimilarity per 500 years.
+#> ℹ 'time_standardisation' = 500 : RoC values will be reported as dissimilarity per 500 years.
-#> ℹ Data will be standardise in each Working unit to 150 or the lowest number detected in dataset
+#> ℹ Data will be standardised in each Working unit to 150 or the lowest number detected in dataset
 #> #----------------------------------------------------------#
 #> ℹ RRatepol finished 2025-08-06 08:19:48.149412 taking 33.82 secs
 #> #----------------------------------------------------------#